SNAP Benefits in Colorado: How to Apply and Qualify

 You can find your specific payment date in our Colorado deposit schedule.

-See Colorado EBT deposit schedule for 2025
+See Colorado EBT deposit schedule 2026

 How to Check Your EBT Card Balance